kiss-oliver/bead/README.md

 ## Status

-### bead as a tool *is not production ready, yet!*
+### Used in production for 2 years now, there are 100+ frozen computations

-Although most of the important stuff is implemented, the metadata format is still not fixed, which might render every existing BEAD incompatible after the change.
+Although most of the important stuff is implemented, there are still some raw edges.

-Documentation for the tool is non-existent at this point - except for command line help.
+Documentation for the tool is mostly the command line help.

-The `doc` directory currently contains design fragments - you will be mislead by them as they are nor describing the current situations nor are they showing the future.
+The `doc` directory has concept descriptions, maybe some use cases, but there are also design fragments - you might be mislead by them as they are nor describing the current situations nor are they showing the future.
+FIXME: clean up documentation.

 ## Install instructions

-Ensure you have Python installed.
+Ensure you have Python 3.6+ installed.

 Run `make executables` to create the `bead` tool: